actuallyykatie/github-research/README.md

 # Communication Patterns on GitHub
-Research on Communication Patterns on GitHub as a part of a project in HSE SPb course.
+Research on Communication Patterns on GitHub as a part of a project at HSE SPb.
 Currently in progress :octocat:

 ---
 ## Plan